 - Any employees of the contractor must park their vehicles in front of your home (unless parking is restricted) or in your driveway.
 Contractors and their employees must obey the parking rules of the Applecross Country Club Homeowner's Association with strict attention to No parking areas.
-Special attention should be paid to providing adequate room for the access of emergency vehicles at all times. - Contractor's vehicles, trailers and equipment may not be parked on the walking trails, open space and overnight on the property for any reason. - 3.
-Vehicles and equipment may not be driven over HOA common ground, open space, walking trails, etc. for any reason. - 4.
-Unhitched trailers may NEVER be left in the street at ANY time. - 5.
-Homeowners must obtain written permission to access neighbor's lots and provide such paperwork as a part of their ARB application. - 6.
+Special attention should be paid to providing adequate room for the access of emergency vehicles at all times. - 2.
+Contractor's vehicles and trailers may not be parked overnight on the property. - 3.
+Vehicles and equipment may not be driven over HOA common ground for any reason. - 4.
+Homeowners must obtain written permission to access a neighbor's lot and provide such paperwork as a part of their ARB application. - 5.
 Dumpsters and other types of refuse containers (trailers) may be used for the removal of trash and debris with the following restrictions: - a.
-Protective material should be placed under the dumpster or trailer to eliminate damage to the driveway.
+Protective material should be placed under the dumpster or trailer to eliminate damage to the street or driveway. - b.
+Dumpsters and trailers should not be placed on any sidewalk, trail or overflow parking area. - c.
+Dumpsters and trailers should be covered with tarps if left overnight.

-- b.
-Dumpsters and trailers should not be placed on any street, sidewalk, trail or overflow parking area.
-THE ONLY LOCATION ALLOWED FOR DUMPSTERS IS THE DRIVEWAY! - c.
-Dumpsters and trailers should be covered with tarps if left overnight. - d.
+- d.
 Dumpsters and trailers should be well marked with reflective barriers at both ends set @ 10 feet from each end. - e.
-The maximum allowable time a dumpster may be parked is 2 weeks.
+The maximum allowable time a dumpster may be parked is 1 week.
 The Community Manager should be contacted for the need for a possible exception.